awsdocs/aws-cpp-developer-guide/README.rst

 Be aware that many common substitutions_ and extlinks_ in the guide are defined in the `shared content`_ repository.
-If you see a text substitution that is not defined at either the top of the source file or in the ``_includes.txt`` file, then it is probably located in the shared content.
+If you see a text substitution that is not defined at either the top of the source file or in the ``doc_source/_includes.txt`` file, then it is probably located in the shared content.

 Building the guide